bhpire/ipole-osg/README.md

 binary to `bin/` and populate `dat/` with GRMHD data.

     cp ~/src/ipole/ipole bin
+    md5sum bin/ipole
+    vi bin/wrapper # update $ipmd5 with the new md5
     scp bh:sim-lib/sample/dump_*.h5 dat

 Edit to `bin/pargen` may be made to generate the necessary parameter sets.
 Then, simply submit an OSG job by

-    bin/submit

-`bin/submit` is a standard Condor submission script starts with a hashbang directive to use the system `condor_submit`.
+    bin/batch

-It uses `bin/pargen` to generate a list of parameter sets based on all the GRMHD input data in `dat/` and the parameter listed inside `bin/pargen`.
+`bin/batch` uses `bin/pargen` to generate a list of parameter sets based on all the GRMHD input data and the parameter listed inside `bin/pargen`.
+The actual job submission is done by `bin/submit`, whic is a standard Condor submission script starts with a hashbang directive to use the system `condor_submit`.
 These parameter sets are then passed to `bin/wrapper` on the worker machines as command line arguments.
 `bin/wrapper` will automatically generate a `ipole` parameter file